GuideNepalTaxFDInvestingTDS

 The full risk analysis sits in the cooperative FD post.
 The point here is narrower: the TDS treatment doesn't differ.
 The risk profile does.

-A current commercial bank FD pays around 5% per annum at the top end as of Baisakh 2083 (April 2026) — rates have fallen significantly from the 12%+ levels of January 2023.
+A current commercial bank FD pays around 5% per annum at the top end as of Baisakh 2083 (April 2026) — rates have fallen significantly from the 12%+ levels of January 2023, for the base-rate and corridor reasons that drive deposit pricing.
 Nepal's recent inflation print: 3.62% YoY in mid-March 2026, with the average for the FY review period at 2.13%.

 The real-return math: